Russell-Waterhouse/programming-tools/README.md

 implementation in C first.
 I want to demonstrate these kinds of differences.
 3. I want to show different techniques popular in different languages.
-For example, iterating through a list in C will be done with a while loop or a for loop, but it will be done recursively in haskell.
+For example, iterating through a list in C will be done with a while loop or a for loop, but it will be done recursively in Haskell.
+4. I want to explain when to use these patterns, and I want that lesson to be broadly applicable.
+I want to be able to explain when to use a singleton and when not to and use any programming language that I'm familiar with as an example.

 ## Disclaimers